rememberSoftwares/yacana/docs/README.md

 router_answer: str = Task(f"Is the following question about plants ? <question>{question}</question> Answer ONLY by 'yes' or 'no'.", agent1).solve().content

 if "yes" in router_answer.lower():
-    print("Question is about plants")
+    print("Yes, question is about plants")
     # next step in the workflow that involves plants

 elif "no" in router_answer.lower():
-    print("Question is NOT about plants")
+    print("No, question is NOT about plants")
     # Next step in the workflow that DOESN'T involve plants
 ```